Denire/incubator-jaicf-caila-client-entities/README.md

 > Client entities are used when personalization is required to identify intents.
 For example, they can be used to process a client contact list.

 Client entities can be used in a scenario, intents and slot filling.
+The main documentation (for JAICP) is located [here](https://help.just-ai.com/#/docs/en/NLU_core/client_entities/client_entities.md).

 ## Quick start